-The French open is always one of the more intriguing events in the tennis world each and every year.
+The French Open is always one of the more intriguing events in the tennis world each and every year.
 Not only do the world’s best players compete, but this Grand Slam tournament is played on clay, making things even more interesting to tune into.
 Just ask Rafael Nadal about how he feels about playing on clay.
-He’s a legend at the French open after winning it all so many times.
+He’s a legend with French Open betting after winning it all so many times.

 For fans interested in making wagers, did you know that placing bets on the French Open has never been easier?
 Indeed, you’re always going to be able to find the best and latest odds with our partners here at SportsBettingSites.

 In this piece, we take a look at that and much more.

 ‘The Greatest Show on Clay’, the French Open is always a tournament that tennis fans can’t wait to watch each and every season.
 In recent years too, betting on the French Open has become quite popular on both the men’s and women’s sides.
 With so much talent entering the Grand Slam, the field really does feel wide open.